dgilleland/2018-Jan-In-Class/A-Normalization/ESP-2.md

 # ESP Document 2

 The second specifications document for Emergency Service & Product (ESP) presented one additional paper-based form: **Customer Payments Against Orders**.
-This portion of the sample lab solution details how this form was analyzed and into an integrated database design.
+This portion of the sample lab solution details how this form was analyzed.
 The styling conforms to the associated [Legend.md](normalization legend).

 ## Customer Payments Against Orders